TIBCOSoftware/TCSTK-case-manager-app/docs/tutorials/001-Getting-started.md

 ##### 3.)
 Then install Angular CLI
 Be carefully, your angular cli should be installed with -g (for global)

 ```console
 npm install -g @angular/cli
 ```

+Note : Depending on your installation, you might have to add sudo in front of the command if you run in any file access error

 #### Instructions for Windows